Ramp Sustainability Trial - Replanting Root Plates

 Project Objectives:

 This project seeks to determine the viability of planting new ramp beds or augmenting existing beds by transplanting the portion of the plant not used in culinary applications - the root plate.
-The project will test the timing of harvest, the size of the harvested plant, and the amount of propagule transplanted over multiple beds in both existing and new ramp lands.
+The project will test the timing of harvest, the size and numbrt of leaves of the harvested plant, and the amount of propagule transplanted over multiple beds in both existing and new ramp lands.

 Metrics include the number of surviving transplants, the number of leaves, the length and width of the leaves, and the weight of the plant.
-In the second year the metrics include whether the plant shows signs of producing flowers and seeds.
+In the third year of the study (the second growing season after transplanting the propagules) the metrics include whether the plant shows signs of producing flowers and seeds.

 Introduction: